flytbase/flytsim-docker/README.md

 <br/>

-Q. **I use APM firmware on my drone, and would like to use its simulator.
+* **I use APM firmware on my drone, and would like to use its simulator.
 Can you guys plug apm simulator in place of PX4**?

-A. With FlytSim version > 1.3-1, we are launching APM simulation support as well.
+With FlytSim version > 1.3-1, we are launching APM simulation support as well.
 We have integrated [APM SITL on Linux](http://ardupilot.org/dev/docs/setting-up-sitl-on-linux.html) at the backend, to provide APM users a platform to test their applications.
 But since this SITL setup is not based on Gazebo, you won't get a GUI with it.
 To configure FlytSim to launch APM simulator, Open a shell inside the container using *openshell* script.
 Once inside run this command:

 ```bash
 $ sudo nano /flyt/flytos/flytcore/share/core_api/scripts/flytsim.cfg